Applications for 2020-21 will be available in February 2020.

 - Assist in facility maintenance including basic cleaning, furniture rearrangements, and supply inventory.

-- Submit quarterly and year-end written reports for inclusion in the MSS annual report
+- Submit semester and year-end written reports for inclusion in the MSS annual report

 - Submit weekly oral and/or written reports on internship progress